-What Happens to a Living Trust in a Divorce in California?
+How to Amend a Living Trust in California

 Living trusts are an increasingly popular estate planning tool in California.
 They allow individuals to transfer their assets to a trust during their lifetime, providing privacy and flexibility in managing assets, as well as protection against incapacity or disability.
 However, many people are unsure whether a living trust needs to be recorded in California to be legal.